pact-foundation/docs.pact.io/website/docs/help/how_to_ask_for_help.md

 Please remember that while you might be learning how to use Pact as part of your paid job, the maintainers and community are helping you _in their free time_.
 You can show respect for them and get an answer more quickly by following these steps when you have a question.

-## 1. Search on docs.pact.io first
+## 1. Search this docs site first

-We have a great (free!) search tool provided by Algolia, and it's quicker than waiting for a human to respond.
+In the top right of this page, you'll find the search tool (provided free by Algolia!) - it's quicker than waiting for a human to respond.
+Many of the maintainers live in Australia, and are often asleep when most of the questions get asked.

 If you're trying to learn how to use Pact, check out our [Getting started](/) section.
 If you're trying to learn how to use Pact *well*, check out our [Guides](/consumer).
 If you're trying to learn how to use Pact in a particular language, check out our [implementation docs](/implementation_guides/cli).

 ## 2. Search on Slack.